PM Hamdok calls for unity to address ‘comprehensive national crisis’ in Sudan

-Hamdok also said that the intelligence service must implement what was stated in the constitutional document by giving the executive body a role in its management.
+Hamdok also said that the intelligence service must implement what was stated in the August 2019 Constitutional Charter by giving the executive body a role in its management.

 The PM pointed out that Sudan’s internal resources are sufficient to resolve the economic crisis.
 He focused on the necessity of dismantling the vestiges of the deposed Al Bashir regime and said that the parties dealing with foreign relations should be harmonised.

 He expressed the need to expedite the formation of the Legislative Council within a period of a month, maximum, with the participation of all national forces except for the dissolved National Congress Party.